Floorp-Projects/Floorp/xpcom/docs/logging.rst

 ''''''''''''''''''''''''''''''''''

-To adjust the logging after Firefox has started, you can set prefs under the `logging.` prefix.
-For example, setting `logging.foo` to `3` will set the log module `foo` to start logging at level 3.
-A number of special prefs can be set, described in the table below:
+To adjust the logging after Firefox has started, you can set prefs under the ``logging.`` prefix.
+For example, setting ``logging.foo`` to ``3`` will set the log module ``foo`` to start logging at level 3.

+The MOZ_LOG syntax can be used directly as well, by setting the preference ``logging.config.modules``.
+All modules can be used but only the special string `profilerstacks` is supported.

+A number of special prefs can be set as well, described in the table below:

 +-------------------------------------+------------+-------------------------------+--------------------------------------------------------+
 |         Preference name             | Preference |   Preference value            |                  Description                           |